 All of us could see this escalation coming from a long way away.
 Nonetheless, we, the international community, were slow to react to signs that things were starting to deteriorate.
 What is worse, we also didn't have the capacity to prevent them from getting this bad in the first place...
 In such challenging circumstances, we must recognize our shared responsibility.
-And we must exercise our shared commitment."39
+And we must exercise our shared commitment."35

-Currently the UNHCR estimates that 5.5 million persons in the East and Horn of Africa need humanitarian assistance to avoid illness and death due to lack of food, water, and shelter.
-Most (20%) of those persons are from Somalia and are currently in or outside of refugee camps in Kenya.40
+In 2012, the UNHCR estimated that 5.5 million persons in the East and Horn of Africa needed humanitarian assistance to avoid illness and death due to lack of food, water, and shelter.
+Most (20%) of those persons were from Somalia and were in or outside of refugee camps in Kenya.
+36